Tie Matches and Super Over(s):

 There are just 2 Tie matches out of 2379 test matches (0.084%), which are already completed.
 So, the percentages of getting result as tie in test matches are extremely less.
-But comparatively, there are many number of tie matches in limited overs, 38 ODIs out of 4223 (0.8998%), which is more than 10 times than test cricket, and 16 T20I out of 1025 (1.561), which is almost double of ODIs.
+But comparatively, there are many number of tie matches in limited overs, 38 ODIs out of 4223 (0.8998%).
+That is more than 10 times than test cricket, and 16 T20I out of 1025 (1.561), which is almost twice of ODIs.
 Though, the percentages are not that higher, but due to the competitive cricket, the solution needed to be found to find a winner in the tie matches.

 When the WT20 (T20I World Cup) was announced, Bowl out solution was used for finding winner in tie matches in t20Is.
-In which, both the teams needed to bowl by five different bowlers, and the team, who hit the stumps higher number of times, would be getting points for the match, the rule was used only one time in WT20 in 2007 between India and Pakistan, and couple of times in other matches.
+In which, both the teams needed to bowl by five different bowlers.
+The team, who hit the stumps higher number of times, would be getting points for the match.
+The rule was used only one time in WT20 in 2007 between India and Pakistan, and couple of times in other matches.